 In addition to this guide, the Disney Food Blog offers a wide variety of other food-related guides to Walt Disney World.
 You can buy them individually or in money-saving bundles.
 They include:

-- The DFB Guide to the Walt Disney World Holidays 2013 This guide doesn’t just provide you with dining and food-related advice, it is a comprehensive guide to maximizing your time at Disney World during the holidays.
+- The DFB Guide to the Walt Disney World 2013 Holidays This guide doesn’t just provide you with dining and food-related advice, it is a comprehensive guide to maximizing your time at Disney World during the holidays.
 It includes information about how to plan for your trip and ways to avoid standing in long lines on the busiest days of the year.
 It’s a must-have if you’re visiting Disney World during the holidays.
-You can preorder the guide via this link.
+The 2014 Guide isn’t out yet; as soon as it is, I’ll include a link here.

-- The DFB Mini-Guide to the 2013 Epcot Food and Wine Festival.
+- The DFB Mini-Guide to the Epcot Food and Wine Festival.
 This Festival can get very busy and very crowded.
 AJ’s tips come in handy when helping you plan how to get the most out of it.
+The 2014 guide isn’t out yet, but you can pre-order by going to the page linked here.

 - The DFB Mini-Guide to Magic Kingdom Snacks